Thomas Burton (16th century MP): Life and politics

 The early years of Thomas' life are not recorded.
 He is believed to have married Maud Wylde around 1490 with whom he had one son, Anthony, and one daughter, Margaret.
 In 1511 he became esquire at sword to the Lord Mayor of York.
 Three years later he joined the merchants guild and rose to the rank of master.
 He became Lord Mayor in 1522 when the incumbent, Paul Gyllour died.
-He resigned the post to become MP for he city along with his trading partner John Norman.
+He resigned the post in 1523 to become MP for the city along with his trading partner John Norman.
 He died in 1525.